godotengine/godot-docs/classes/class_editorproperty.rst

 - void **emit_changed** **(** :ref:`String<class_String>` property, :ref:`Variant<class_Variant>` value, :ref:`String<class_String>` field="", :ref:`bool<class_bool>` changing=false **)**

-If one (or many properties) changed, this must be called.
-"Field" is used in case your editor can modify fields separately (as an example, Vector3.x).
-The "changing" argument avoids the editor requesting this property to be refreshed (leave as false if unsure).
+If one or several properties have changed, this must be called. ``field`` is used in case your editor can modify fields separately (as an example, Vector3.x).
+The ``changing`` argument avoids the editor requesting this property to be refreshed (leave as ``false`` if unsure).

 .. _class_EditorProperty_method_get_edited_object:

 - :ref:`Object<class_Object>` **get_edited_object** **(** **)**

-Get the edited object.
+Gets the edited object.

 .. _class_EditorProperty_method_get_edited_property:

 - :ref:`String<class_String>` **get_edited_property** **(** **)**

-Get the edited property.
-If your editor is for a single property (added via :ref:`EditorInspectorPlugin.parse_property<class_EditorInspectorPlugin_method_parse_property>`), then this will return it..
+Gets the edited property.
+If your editor is for a single property (added via :ref:`EditorInspectorPlugin.parse_property<class_EditorInspectorPlugin_method_parse_property>`), then this will return the property.

 .. _class_EditorProperty_method_get_tooltip_text: